vouch-opensource/fugato/README.md

 ## Defining a Command Spec

-A command spec is map that looks like the following:
+A command spec is a map that looks like the following:

 ```clojure
 {:args       args-generator